Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --resource-group $RESOURCE_GROUP_NAME
 ```

-**Step 5:** The manifest file you've downloaded from this GitHub repository uses the image from my example container registry, which most likely won't exist at the time you are following these instructions.
-Open the manifest file (azure-vote-app.yml) with a text editor or IDE you like.
-Run the following command to get your ACR login server name:
+**Step 5:** The manifest file you've downloaded from the GitHub repository uses the image from the example container registry, which most likely won't exist when you follow these instructions.
+Open the `azure-vote-app.yml` manifest file with a text editor or IDE and run the following command to get your ACR login server name:

 ```
 az acr list --resource-group $RESOURCE_GROUP_NAME --query "[].{acrLoginServer:loginServer}" --output table
 ```

-Replace *acrtaksweuchaosrobino01.azurecr.io* with your ACR login server name.
+Replace `acrtaksweuchaosrobino01.azurecr.io` with your ACR login server name.
 The image name is found on line 53 of the manifest file.
-Provide your own ACR login server name, so that your manifest file looks like the following example:
+Provide your own ACR login server name, ensuring your manifest file looks like the following example:

 ```
 containers: